sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ls -ltr | tail
 ```

-This is a nice way to remind yourself where you left off!
+This is a good way to remind yourself where you left off!

 Some nice uses of `history`: